ipfs/ipfs-blog/src/_blog/2023-09-introducing-dappling.md

 ![The bliss blog template repository on GitHub.](../assets/2023-09-introducing-dappling-blog-template.png)

 Name your new blog something.
 I chose thoughts because one of my favorite quotes is "Thoughts become things".
 I also decided to make it public, but you can make it private if you'd like.
 Then click "Create repository".
-This will take you to the repository page, but we should head back to [dAppling.network](https://dappling.network).
+After a few seconds, your newly created repository will appear.
+How exciting!

 ![A GitHub page allowing you to fork the bliss blog template's repository.](../assets/2023-09-introducing-dappling-create-repository.png)

 ## Create your First dAppling Project

 Now that we have the code to use, head over to [dAppling.network](https://dappling.network) and click on "Deploy Frontend".
-This will take you to the page to log in to GitHub.
+This will take you to a page to log in to GitHub.

 ![The dAppling landing page shows a hero: "100% uptime with alternative frontends".](../assets/2023-09-introducing-dappling-homepage.png)